NicoloCavalli95horses/KMS-web-testing/content/01 Notes/STA (static taint analysis).md

 The objective is to determine whether a function containing a potential exploit ==is reachable by an attacker with her chosen inputs==.
 Therefore, this approach requires correct identifications of “vulnerable sinks” and possible “malicious data sources.” [[(Kluban, Mannan, et al., 2024)]]

-Opposed as [[dynamic taint analysis]], static taint analysis does not require the code to be executed.
+Opposed as [[DTA (dynamic taint analysis)]], static taint analysis does not require the code to be executed.
 Instead, it parses the code searching for special keywords or values that may cause an issue

 **ESLint**, for example, may be augmented with a plugin to search for insecure pattern in the source code